So you are finally ready to start building a successful Pinterest marketing strategy?

 Fresh pins simply mean images that haven’t been seen on Pinterest before.

-Thus, creating fresh content doesn’t mean you must publish new blog posts.
-Instead, all you need to do is design new pin graphics.
+Creating fresh content doesn’t mean you must publish new blog posts.
+All you need to do is design new pin graphics.

-Simply create 5 to 10 pin image templates in Canva, for example.
+Simply create 5 to 10 pin image templates in Canva.
 Spice things up with different layouts, text overlays, fonts, and colors.

 That way, you can easily create 5–10 fresh pins for a single blog post in a matter of minutes.